Abdul-Khaliq Mohammed Sherif

 Abdul-Khaliq Mohammed Sherif (born 30 April 1984) is a Ghanaian medical doctor and politician.
-He is the Member of Parliament for the Nanton Constituency in the Northern Region of Ghana.
+He is the Member of Parliament for the Ninth Parliament of the 4th Republic of Ghana representing Nanton Constituency in the Northern Region of Ghana.
 He was elected on the ticket of the National Democratic Congress (NDC) in the 2024 general elections and assumed office in January 2025.

 Early life and education

 Sherif hails from Nanton in the Northern Region of Ghana.
 He obtained his Basic Education Certificate from Tamale International School in 2000 and completed his Senior Secondary School Certificate Examination at Prempeh College in 2004.
 He studied Human Biology at the University for Development Studies (UDS), earning a BSc in 2009 and a Bachelor of Medicine, Bachelor of Surgery (MBChB) in 2013.
 In 2016, he completed a program in Health Administration and Management at the Ghana Institute of Management and Public Administration (GIMPA).
 He became a Fellow of the College of Obstetricians and Gynaecologists, College of Medicine of South Africa, in 2024.